Production Protocol Revised 01/23/15

 - Mid December: First Preliminary group tasting

-- Mid January: Second Preliminary group tasting, also due are Coro Membership Application and yearly dues of $750
+Mid January: Second preliminary group tasting.
+Coro Membership Application and yearly dues are due.

 - Mid April: Selection Panel tasting.
-Estimated case count submitted 75 case min.
+Estimated case count to be submitted (75 case minimum).

-- End of May: Final blend confirmation, case count confirmation, submission of samples with third party basic chem panel and Brett plate; pre-bottling Selection panel tasting.
+- End of May: Final blend and case count confirmation, submission of samples with third party basic chem panel and Brett plate; pre-bottling Selection panel tasting.

 - End of June: Wines must be bottled by June 30th.
-Note: after the case count confirmation (mid-April tasting), actual release case count cannot vary more than 10%).
+After the case count confirmation (mid-April tasting), actual release case count cannot vary more than 10%.
+Wine portion of the annual dues will be donated to the Consortium’s marketing library this month.

 Selection Panel and Review Process